vertica/vertica-containers/UDx-container/README.md

 ## Host and container filesystem views

-By default, the UDx container contains the following directories:
+By default, the UDx container has the following directories:
 - `/bin`
 - `/lib`
 - `/opt/vertica`